Distributed Control for a Robotic Swarm to Pass through a Curve Virtual Tube: Introduction

 The rest of this paper is organized as follows.
-Section 2 presents two models for the robot and the curve virtual tube.
-Then the curve virtual tube passing problem is formulated.
-Section 3 presents some preliminaries.
-Section 4 provides a distributed controller for the problem.
-Simulations and experiments are provided for supporting the theoretical results in Section 5 and Section 6, respectively.
-Finally, Section 7 discusses future work and concludes the paper.
+Section II presents two models for the robot and the curve virtual tube.
+Then the curve virtual tube passing through problem is formulated.
+Section III presents some preliminaries.
+Section IV provides a distributed controller for the problem.
+Simulations and experiments are provided for supporting the theoretical results in Section V. Finally, Section VI discusses future work and concludes the paper.